 Tip 04: Are there per-incident limits?

-An incident is any given accident or illness and per-incident limits restrict the overall amount you can be reimbursed.
+An incident is any given accident or illness.
+Per-incident limits restrict the overall amount you can be reimbursed.

 For example, let's say your dog is hit by a car and requires surgery and follow-ups that add up to $5,500 over the period of a year.
 If there is a per-incident limit of $3,000 then the pet insurance company will reimburse you only up to the per-incident limit.
-In this case you would be out of pocket $2,500 (that is, $5,500 minus $3,000).
+In this case you would have to pay $2,500 out of pocket (that is, $5,500 minus $3,000).